JanNiklasSchaefer/bachelor-thesis/README.md

 ---

-## Letting the agents play a single level
+## Playing a single level with an agent

 Run the file [PlayLevel.java](src/PlayLevel.java) to let this thesis MCTS agent run on the original [first Mario level](levels/original/lvl-1.txt).